BOYS' BASKETBALL: Red Devils ride solid defensive effort to season-opening win

 “Some of it, I told them at the half, their ball pressure can’t be enough to cause us into turnovers.
 It’s nothing we haven’t seen before,” Moore said.

 “He’s a pretty solid player,” Starks said.
 “Jacob did a great job on him and I just tried to give him breaks.
-But a great team effort containing driving lanes.”
+But [it was] a great team effort containing driving lanes.”

 Commented